List of Barnyard characters: Chubs Malone

 Chubs Malone (voiced by Mark DeCarlo) is the head of the Gopher Underground shop.
 In Otis Eleven it is mentioned that he took Tony Twocheeks on a fishing trip, but Tony never came back, leading to speculation that he drowned Tony Twocheeks.
 He maliciously tries to take over the barn by cheating to win a game of Fizzbin and make the night barn the gophers' party place.
 But when Otis saves his life from a falling anvil, Chubs feels grateful and gives back the barn to the animals.

-Krouser Krebs
+Krauser Krebs

-Krouser Krebs (voiced by Thomas F. Wilson) is a mallard bully from Otis's childhood who is famous for making Otis squirt milk at himself.
-He only wants to apologize to Otis until Otis's friends get him mad and makes Krebs attack them mercilessly.
+Krauser Krebs (voiced by Thomas F. Wilson) is a mallard bully from Otis's childhood who is famous for making Otis squirt milk at himself.
+He only wants to apologize to Otis until Otis's friends get him mad and make Krebs attack them mercilessly.
 He leaves the barnyard to apologize to a warthog across town and in anger of Otis's friends attacking him.